XenorInspire/WorgenX/README.md

 - [x] Generate a relevant wordlist with a custom mask and charset
 - [x] Generate a list of random passwords with a strong entropy
+- [] Generate a relevant wordlist with a custom mask and charset, using hash algorithms (not available yet)
 - [x] Benchmark the performance of your CPU
 - [ ] Benchmark the performance of your GPU (not available yet)
-- [ ] Generate a relevant wordlist with a custom mask and charset, using hash algorithms like MD5, SHA1, SHA256, SHA512, etc. (not available yet)

 ## Installation